 The RBA is focusing on other concerns

 The only other major change in this month’s statement is the central bank’s notes on employment.
-In its March statement, the RBA only noted of the “mixed” nature of labour market indicators.
+In its March statement, the RBA only noted the “mixed” nature of labor market indicators.

 But this time around, Lowe and his friends are saying that (emphasis ours):